Khartoum (1966 film): Plot

 Gordon's first act is to visit the Mahdi in his insurgent camp, accompanied by only a single servant.
 He gains the Mahdi's respect and, in the verbal fencing at the parley, discovers that the Sudanese leader intends to make an example of Khartoum by taking the city and killing all its inhabitants.
 The River Nile city of Khartoum lies at the confluence of the White Nile and the Blue Nile.
 A qualified military engineer, Gordon wastes no time upon his return in digging a ditch between the two to provide a protective moat.

 In Britain, Gladstone, apprised of how desperate the situation has become, orders Gordon to leave, but, as he had feared, his command is ignored.
 Colonel Stewart is sent by Gordon to London to explain the situation in Khartoum.
 Over the next several months, a public outcry forces Gladstone to send a relief force, but he sees to it that there is no urgency, hoping to the last that Gordon will come to his senses and save himself.

 Gordon, however, has other ideas.
 News arrives in Khartoum about a relief force led by General Wolseley being sent from Britain.
 When the waters recede in winter, drying up his moat, the small Egyptian army is finally overwhelmed by 100,000 native Mahdist tribesmen.
 On 26 January 1885, the city falls under a massive frontal assault.
-Gordon himself is slaughtered along with the entire foreign garrison and populace of some 30,000, although the Mahdi had forbidden killing Gordon.
+Gordon himself is slain along with the entire foreign garrison and populace of some 30,000, although the Mahdi had forbidden killing Gordon.
 In the end, Gordon's head is cut off, stuck on top of a long pole, and paraded about the city in triumph, contrary to the Mahdi's injunctions.

 The British relief column arrives two days too late.
 The British withdraw from the Sudan shortly thereafter, and the Mahdi himself dies six months later.
-In the United Kingdom, public pressure, and anger at the fate of Gordon, eventually forces the British and their Egyptian allies to re-invade the Sudan ten years later, and they recaptured and colonised Khartoum in 1898.
+In the United Kingdom, public pressure, and anger at the fate of Gordon, eventually forces the British and their Egyptian allies to re-invade the Sudan ten years later, and they recaptured and took control of Khartoum in 1898.